-Just from these stats, we can determine that if Apex SBMM was only putting Preds in lobbies with each other, they’d be waiting hours for a game.
+Just from these stats, we can determine that if Apex Legends' SBMM was only putting Preds in lobbies with each other, they’d be waiting hours for a game.
 Not very fair.
 From this point of view, it’s easy to see why we are sometimes lumped in one game, with catastrophic consequences for the lower-ranked players.
 However, that’s Ranked.
-So why does SBMM take these stats, & still exist in Public lobbies?
+So why does SBMM take these stats, and still exist in Public lobbies?

 APEX RANKED VS PUBLIC LOBBIES

 Ranked mode was meant to be the haven for competitive players, but thanks to SBMM reigning over all the playlists, anyone joining the ‘Play Apex’ queue is going to have to get competitive to survive.
 Ranked surely exists for the percentage of players who want to fight hard – so why can’t random matchmaking be introduced for the casual playlist?
 This is a question being posed on Twitter by (other) irate Apex fans, who just want to chill and have fun on the ‘pex;

 Is there a way for SBMM to be ‘fixed’?
 I think, yes.

 The first way is to target “smurf” accounts with an anti-cheat or proper reporting system.
 Smurf accounts are brand new EA accounts, made by players becoming frustrated at their difficult lobbies, who make a base-level player account so they can be placed into ‘easier’ lobbies.
 This comes with its own set of problems.
 The opponents who are in those lobbies because they really are beginners are going to have to face off against players much better than them and have no way to combat that.
 Smurf accounts are some peoples only way to combat the stress of their regular ‘casual’ lobbies, where they are pitted against the best of the best, for no good reason.